dunglas/mercure/spec/mercure.md

 The publisher **MAY** provide the following target attributes in the Link Headers:

- *  `last-event-id`: the globally unique identifier of the last event dispatched by the publisher at the time of the generation of this resource.
+ *  `last-event-id`: the identifier of the last event dispatched by the publisher at the time of the generation of this resource.
 If provided, it **MUST** be passed to the hub through a query parameter called `Last-Event-ID` and will be used to ensure that possible updates having been made during between the resource generation time and the connection to the hub are not lost.
 See (#reconciliation).
-If this attribute is provided, the publisher **MUST** always set the `id` parameter when sending updates to the hub.

  *  `content-type`: the content type of the updates that will pushed by the hub.
 If omitted, the subscriber **MUST** assume that the content type will be the same as that of the original resource.
 Setting the `content-type` attribute is especially useful to hint that partial updates will be pushed, using formats such as JSON Patch [@RFC6902] or JSON Merge Patch [@RFC7386].

- *  `key-set=<JWKS>`: the key(s) to decrypt updates encoded in the JWKS (JSON Web Key Set) format.
+ *  `key-set`: the URL of the key set to use to decrypt updates, encoded in the JWK set format (JSON Web Key Set) [@!RFC7517].
 See (#encryption).
+As this key set will contain a secret key, the publisher must ensure that only the subscriber can access to this URL.
+To do so, the authorization mechanism (see (#authorization)) can be reused.

 All these attributes are optional.